ash2k5/book-ml-recommender/README.md

    computed in memory.
 The detail page also shows other books in the same genre and by the same author.

-The model is built in memory at startup (~1,500 books, well under a second), so there are no pickled artifacts to keep in sync with the data.

 ## Dataset

 `data/books.csv` is a ~1,500-book subset of the Best Books Ever dataset, chosen for